PnP Control Tabs

 ©Green Energy Lab

 The increasing use of energy from renewable energy sources requires an increased balance between production (local, regional and national) and consumption in the electricity network.
 The use of heat pumps (HP) in combination with thermally activated components (TABS) offers great potential for such load shifts, as they can store heating or cooling energy for a longer period due to their high thermal storage mass.
 As a result, using suitable control strategies, the operation of the heat pump can be designed flexibly in favor of an increased use of renewable energies in the building.
 At the same time – on a large scale – there is significant potential for reducing the load on the power grid.
-The project thus makes a significant contribution to the integration of renewable energy and the reduction of electricity consumption.
+The project thus made a significant contribution to the integration of renewable energy and the reduction of electricity consumption.

 Involvement of all partners to create a versatile solution